d0tN3t/content_gen/README.md

-**content_gen tracks and summarizes top news trend.** The trends are extracted from twitter and subsequently highest similarity news articles related to the corresponding trends are used for generation articles.
-The articles are generated with the help of tf-idf.
+**content_gen tracks the top news trends and generates a summary of related news articles.**The top trending topics are extracted with the help twitter's api.
+For each trending topic, highest similarity news articles from google news website are parsed and translated.
+The corresponding summaries of articles and key-words are generated with the help of tf-idf.

 INSTALLATION:
 ==============